Degrees Offered

 - Progress in music performance is assessed each semester through private lessons and an end-of-semester jury.
 Jury examinations are performed at the end of each semester, documenting progress toward each student's proficiency requirement.

-- If the performance faculty determines that a student is not making satisfactory progress in reaching the proficiency standards of their degree program, the student (copied to their academic advisor) will receive a written warning outlining expectations for future success.
+- If the performance faculty determines that a student is not making satisfactory progress in reaching the proficiency standards of their degree program, the student (copied to their academic advisor and School Director) will receive a written warning outlining expectations for future success.

 - Jury requirements and proficiency standards for each performance area are documented in the Undergraduate Student Handbook.